 Indicator 68 Number of permissions involving residential extension or curtilage extensions that comply with the policy criteria.
-Target 100% Related Policy DMH5 - Residential and curtilage extensions Result Over the monitoring period there has been: 10 permissions involving curtilage extensions 196 applications involving residential extensions
+Target 100% Related Policy DMH5 - Residential and curtilage extensions Result Target has been met.
+Over the monitoring period there has been: 2 permissions involving curtilage extensions 127 applications involving residential extensions